sascommunities/wordle-sas/README.md

      ```
     This will select a random word from the word list as the "puzzle" word and store it in a SAS macro variable (don't peek!)

- 1. Optionally seed a game with a known word by using and optional 5-character word parameter:
+ 1. Optionally seed a game with a known word by using an optional 5-character word parameter:
      ```
      %startGame(crane);
      ```